Rudrapur, Uttar Pradesh

 Rudrapur is a town and a nagar panchayat in Deoria district in the Indian state of Uttar Pradesh.

 Demographics

-Per the 2011 census of India, Rudrapur had a population of 34,014.
+As per the 2011 census of India, Rudrapur had a population of 34,014.
 Males constitute 50% of the population and females 50%.
 The town has an average literacy rate of 67%, which is lower than the national average of 74%.
 Split amongst gender, male literacy is 73% and female literacy is 61%.
 In Rudrapur, 18% of the population is under 6 years of age.
-The political parties BJP, SP, BSP, INC are most popular in the area.
-The town has a temple named Dhudheswar Nath which is regularly visited by the people.
-There is also a fort here.
-The primary languages spoken are Bhojpuri and Hindi.
-There are many schools (from class L.K.G to 12) in both Hindi and English.
-There are graduate schools also.
-This town also has various types of markets (fresh vegetable markets, fresh fruit markets, clothing stores, general stores, medical stores/hospitals, various types of fast food and sweet shops), making it a common place for people from more distant villages to come for shopping and for medical facilities.